recroviral/Smart_Security_Camera/README.md

-# Smart_Security_Camera
+## Smart_Security_Camera
 IoT Raspberry Pi security camera running OpenCV for object detection.
 The camera will send an email with an image of any objects it detects.

-# step 1: This project uses openCV to detect objects in the video feed.
+# Step 1: This project uses openCV to detect objects in the video feed.
 You can install openCV by using the following tutorial.

   https://github.com/recroviral/picam